chesterheng/machinelearning-datascience/README.md

 - Mean absolute error (MAE)
 - Mean squared error (MSE)

+Which regression metric should you use?
+- R2 is similar to accuracy.
+It gives you a quick indication of how well your model might be doing.
+Generally, the closer your R2 value is to 1.0, the better the model.
+But it doesn't really tell exactly how wrong your model is in terms of how far off each prediction is.
+- MAE gives a better indication of how far off each of your model's predictions are on average.
+- As for MAE or MSE, because of the way MSE is calculated, squaring the differences between predicted values and actual values, it amplifies larger differences.
+Let's say we're predicting the value of houses (which we are).
+  - Pay more attention to MAE: When being $10,000 off is twice as bad as being $5,000 off.
+  - Pay more attention to MSE: When being $10,000 off is more than twice as bad as being $5,000 off.

 What R-squared does:
 - Compares your models predictions to the mean of the targets.
 Values can range from negative infinity (a very poor model) to 1.
 - For example, if all your model does is predict the mean of the targets, it's R^2 value would be 0.